 Natural history education, especially place-based education that gives people a direct connection with and knowledge of the places in which they live, is more important now than ever before. – Mary Kiesau

 Mary Kiesau was a remarkable naturalist, educator, and photographer.
 Many people have been touched by her passion for the flora and fauna of the Methow, and many homes are graced with her photographs.
 The Mary Kiesau Community Fellowship Fund was created in her honor.
 Through this fund, the spirit of Mary will live on in the form of creative and educational projects dreamed up by fellowship recipients.
 The fund supports the independent projects of artists, photographers, naturalists, and naturalist educators working to further their own creativity, professional development, and the community’s connection to the land, art, and each other.

+Through generous donations to the fund from Mary’s community of friends, family, and loved ones, we will offer 2 awards in the amount of $1,000 each in 2024.
 Artists, photographers, naturalists, and naturalist educators are invited to apply for the Fellowship.
-These funds are designed to support your “field” work and ultimately the creation of artistic works and knowledge that can be shared with your community.
+These funds are designed to support your “field” work and ultimately the creation of artistic works related to a specific project and knowledge that can be shared with your community.

 Mary Kiesau was a woman of extraordinary energy and drive.
 This fellowship will fund projects that honor Mary’s legacy and align with her values and artistic passions:

 - Living in harmony and balance with the earth and its finite resources.

 - Being observant, intereested in, and connected with the natural world in order to gain a deep appreciation for the place one calls home.